 “Yeah, actually I think I would.”

 That night I sleep like a baby, like I left all the creepy wolf heads and water snakes that occupy my subconscious in the pod’s saltwater.
-Even my shoulders stop aching.
+Even the chronic ache in my shoulder settles down.

 A week later, I’m using my energized theta brainwaves to write this blog and looking forward to my next REST session.